12 Inspiring Examples of Wooden Wall Panelling at Home

 Better still, each plank has been responsibly harvested from reclaimed wood, which is then meticulously machined to ensure uniformity of size.
 So, whilst purchasing from the likes of a reclamation yard might seem like the ‘greener’ option, in reality, it isn’t!
 Along with an inordinate amount of time to prepare and sand each plank, there’s sure to be wastage and worst still woodworm, adding unnecessary expense in terms of time alone!

 The density of wood means that each panelled wall will have some thermal insulation, meaning that heat will be retained during colder months and repelled in hotter weather.
 These insulative properties don’t just stop at the heat!
-For instance, Acupanel is not only extremely stylish in appearance but offers acoustic properties too, making it the perfect wall cladding solution whilst reducing sound levels.
+For instance, Wood wall panels are not only extremely stylish in appearance but they offers acoustic properties too, making it the perfect wall cladding solution whilst reducing sound levels.

 From interior spaces where there is a greater footfall, such as hallways and frequently used living rooms, to compact spaces such as cloakrooms and downstairs toilets, wooden wall panelling really enhances a home.

 Let’s start with the smallest room in your home!